nabiha-aziz/nabiha-aziz/README.md

 Getting no fresh air and meetings I have no purpose in.

 ### Introvert or extrovert?
-I’m a BIG introvert - but I love to get to know people and chat once I get comfortable!
+I lean towards the introverted side - but I love to get to know people and chat, especially about topics I am passionate in!

 ### What is your approach to problem solving?
 Research or dive in?
 A combination of both.
 I like being organized and prepared before starting a task.
 I believe a strong understanding of a project beforehand allows me to empathize with the user more, which helps me deliver more meaningful, positive change.